 VARIANCE.
-A legal modification of the district provisions such as setbacks, height, or area requirements, granted to relieve hardship conditions existing within a single piece of property other than financial and not of the applicant's making.
+A legal modification from city ordinances of the district provisions such as setbacks, height, or area requirements, granted to relieve hardship conditions existing within a single piece of property other than financial and not of the applicant's making.